itsjeffro/deploy/README.md

 ### Queue
 In order to properly utilise the deployment functionality of the package.
 In your .env file, it is recommended to update your queue driver to something other than "sync".
-This way when the process worker can correctly access the known_hosts file belonging to the server's user.
+This way the process worker can correctly access the known_hosts file belonging to the server's user.

 Example /home/user/.ssh/known_hosts will be used instead of /var/www/.ssh/known_hosts

 ### Broadcasting
-TBA
+To allow real-time feedback when a deplpoyment or server connwction has started or finished, you may set up the application to utlise Laravel's  broadcasting feature.

+The routes are already configured, you will just need to update your .env file.
+You may also need to restart the queue worker to pick up on your configuration updates.